Rochan-HM/Voice-Mouse/README.md

 # Voice-Mouse
 A Voice Controlled Mouse helpful for people with Motor Control Issues

-Please run the executable for simple usage.
+For simple useage, download the executable from Voice Mouse.txt file (Google Drive link)

 For running the Python File, please pip install the following dependancies:
 1) pyautogui